mnoukhov/ecn/README.md

 pip install -r requirement.txt
 ```

-Then set up `PYTHONPATH` variables to facilitate imports.
+Optionally you can also set up `PYTHONPATH` variables to facilitate imports.
 Assuming you cloned the repo into `$HOME/ecn` you can use

 ```
 export PROJECT=$HOME/ecn